aramis-lab/MICCAI-educational-challenge-2020/intro.md

 Interactive notebooks can be launched using a **Google Colab** instance.
 To do this, click on the icon <i class="fa fa-rocket" aria-hidden="true"></i>
- in the upper side of the corresponding page.
+ in the upper right side of the corresponding page.
 When launching the **Colab**, an initial step is proposed to set-up the notebook with the necessary software, this can take some time, particularly for the notebook "Prepare your neuroimaging data".
-Notebooks can be run indepedently.
+Notebooks can be run independently.

 ### Local execution of the notebooks